 Click the Subscribe button on the name of your Business Page.

-You have successfully granted Drip the access it will need to automatically start pulling in any new subscribers who opt in through your Facebook Lead Ad form.
+You have successfully granted Drip the access it will need to automatically start pulling in any new people who opt in through your Facebook Lead Ad form.

 3. Build Your Follow-up Workflows

-To perform an action any time a subscriber is added via your Facebook Lead Ad form, you will use the following trigger: Submitted a landing page.
+To perform an action any time a person is added via your Facebook Lead Ad form, you will use the following trigger: Submitted a landing page.

 In Drip, create a new workflow and give it a descriptive name.